bohdon/maya-pulse/README.md

-# Maya Pulse Rigging Framework
+# Pulse Rigging Framework for Maya

 A rigging framework for Maya.